mehulrajdev/mehul-raj/README.md

 Spark foundations project
-Done a iternship in unsupervised learning
+Done a internship in unsupervised learning